-Portfolio Company Investment Percentage Ownership by Joint Venture Amortized Cost Fair Value KCAP F3C Senior Funding, $LLC^{(1)(2)}$ Subordinated Securities, venture COSI value KCAP F5C Senior Funding, LLC effective interest 12.1%, 12/29 maturity 100.0% \$42,143,254 \$ 37,080,000 Total Investments \$42,143,254 \$ 37,080,000
+Percentage Ownership by Joint Amortized Fair Portfolio Company Investment Venture Cost Value KCAP F3C Senior Funding, LLC (1)(2) Subordinated Securities, effective interest 12.1%, 12/29 maturity 100.0% \$42,143,254 \$ 37,080,000 Total Investments \$42,143,254 \$ 37,080,000

-(1) CLO Subordinated Investments are entitled to periodic distributions which are generally equal to the remaining cash flow of the payments made by the underlying fund's investments less contractual payments to debt holders and fund expenses.
+- (1) CLO Subordinated Investments are entitled to periodic distributions which are generally equal to the remaining cash flow of the payments made by the underlying fund's investments less contractual payments to debt holders and fund expenses.
 The estimated annualized effective yield indicated is based upon a current projection of the amount and timing of these distributions.
-Such projections are updated on a quarterly basis and the estimated effective yield is adjusted prospectively

-(2) Fair value of this investment was determined using significant unobservable inputs, including a third-party broker quote.
+Such projections are updated on a quarterly basis and the estimated effective yield is adjusted prospectively - (2) Fair value of this investment was determined using significant unobservable inputs, including a third-party broker quote.